 In addition to the photographs, the schedule will also contain sufficient commentary to describe the condition of each area of the property, specifically noting any defects and reducing any ambiguity in the report.

-Our condition surveys are compiled from the perspective of a dilapidations surveyor.
+Our condition surveys are compiled prednisone sold online from the perspective of a dilapidations surveyor.

 We know precisely what a dilapidations surveyor will be looking for, so we look to dilute potential future claims right from start by including detailed photographs, along with a location plan of the same, so that you don’t end up paying for faults that already existed at the start of your lease.